-- Sweepers may be outfitted with data collection/notification systems for downed signs, potholes, low limbs, etc - Can provide direct notification to repair departments!

-- Sweeper hopper graphics can advertise a variety of civic goals. - Sweeper naming can provide community buy-in, education opportunity. - Sweepers offer both health and safety benefits; proof city is proud to keep residents healthy, safe and with clean water.
+- Sweepers may be outfitted with data collection/notification systems for downed signs, potholes, low limbs, etc. - Can provide direct notification to repair departments! - Sweeper hopper graphics can advertise variety of civic goals. - Sweepers offer both health and safety benefits; proof city is proud to keep residents healthy, safe and with clean water.